-Now, no doubt, Bacchus was a 'martyr;' he died a violent death, he lost his life for religion, but the religion for which he died was the religion of the fire worshippers, for he was put to death, as we have seen from Maimonides, for maintaining the worship of the host of heaven.
-This patron of the heavenly host and of fire worship (for the two went always hand in hand together), has Rome canonised, for that this 'St. Bacchus the Martyr' was the identical Bacchus of the Pagans, the god of drunkenness and debauchery, is evident from the time of his festival, for October 7th follows soon after the end of the vintage.
-At the end of the vintage in autumn the old Pagan Romans used to celebrate what was called the 'Rustic Festival' of Bacchus, 464 and about that very time does the Papal festival of 'St Bacchus the Martyr' occur.
-As the Chalden god has been admitted into the Roman calendar under the name of Bacchus, so also is he canonised under his other name of Dionysus.
-465
+Now no doubt, Bacchus was a "martyr;" he died a violent death; he lost his life for religion, but the religion for which he died was the religion of the fire worshippers, for he was put to death, as we have seen from Maimonides, for maintaining the worship of the host of heaven.
+This patron of the heavenly host and of fire worship (for the two went always hand in hand together), has Rome canonised.
+That this "St. Bacchus the Martyr" was the identical Bacchus of the Pagans, the god of drunkenness and debauchery, is evident from the time of his festival, for October 7th follows soon after the end of the vintage.
+At the end of the vintage in autumn the old Pagan Romans used to celebrate what was called the "Rustic Festival" of Bacchus,464 and about that very time does the Papal festival of "St Bacchus the Martyr" occur.
+As the Chalden god has been admitted into the Roman calendar